 When shopping for a compact camping stove for your campervan (or otherwise), there are more than a few suitable options.
 Comparing butane vs propane stoves has many nuances, such as fuel consumption rate, the temperatures they’re suited for, weight, and cost.
-Below are great car camping options for both butane and propane stoves, and their corresponding benefits.
+All three can function fine in a campervan setting, but let’s break down the science of each fuel.

 Two-burner camping stove (Propane)